How Gamification Influences Customer Behaviour

-Ultimately, when given a task with a well defined reason behind it along with a clear goal to aim for, it will both peak the interest and engagement of the customer.
+Ultimately, when given a task with a well-defined reason behind it along with a clear goal to aim for, it will both pique the interest and engagement of the customer.

 This feeds into the loss aversion theory as studies suggest that on a psychological level, losses can be twice as powerful as gains.
 This maintains that individuals would rather avoid losses than acquire equivalent gains.
 Following this model, an individual would prefer to not lose $5, as opposed to finding $5.

 People are willing to participate in any task if the reward is great enough.
 Whether that be the euphoria that comes with accomplishment or the tangible incentives upon completion.
 Positive experiences are the driving force behind most customer decisions, so if a marketing campaign can utilise the core values of gamification effectively, it stands to yield great returns from customer engagement.